lunarc/lunarc_docs/docs/Python.md

         module spider Python/3.6.6

 will provide information for which combination of compiler, CUDA and/or MPI library that version of Python is available.
+Note that the latest `Python`modules lack packages such as MPI4PY, numpy and scipy.
+For this you need to load a `SciPy-bundle`.
+See below [for details](#python-distributions-requiring-a-gcccore-module).

 Please note to utilise a distribution that requires CUDA, you need to have access to an LU Local or LVIS ([HPC Desktop On-Demand](http://www.lunarc.lu.se/resources/services/lunarc-hpc-desktop-on-demand/)) project.
 For more information on how to use the module system consult our separate [guide on using the installed software](https://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/).